Conquest of New Netherland

-The conquest of New Netherland occurred in 1664 as an English expedition led by Richard Nicolls that arrived in New York Harbor effected a peaceful capture of New Amsterdam, and the Articles of Surrender of New Netherland were agreed.
+The conquest of New Netherland occurred in 1664 as an English expedition led by Richard Nicolls that arrived in New York Harbor effected a peaceful capture of New Amsterdam and Fort Amsterdam, and the Articles of Surrender of New Netherland were agreed.
 The conquest was mostly peaceful in the rest of the colony as well, except for some fighting in New Amstel.

 Background

-The commercial rivalry between the Dutch and the English, which provoked the First Anglo-Dutch War was not resolved by the Treaty of Westminster (1654).
+The commercial rivalry between the Dutch and the English, which provoked the First Anglo-Dutch War, was not resolved by the Treaty of Westminster (1654).
 Hostilities continued between the countries' trading companies.
 Religious and political differences between the Anglican royalists in England and the Calvinist republicans that ruled the Netherlands also hampered peace.
 During the Anglo-Spanish War of 1654–1660, Dutch traders supplanted the English in trade with Spain and its possessions in Italy and America.

 Conflict developed between the States of Holland and Charles II of England's sister Mary, the widowed Princess of Orange, over the education and future prospects of her son William III of Orange.
 Charles was influenced by his brother James and Henry Bennet, 1st Earl of Arlington as he sought a popular and lucrative foreign war at sea to bolster his authority as king.
 Many naval officers welcomed the prospect of a conflict with the Dutch.

 In the year before the invasion, Captain John Scott harassed several Dutch settlements on Long Island.